pashaq/PdfToText-Converter/README.md

 # PdfToText-Converter
-Converting the Pdf document to text or to the list of articles.
+Converting the Pdf and Fb2 documents to text or to the list of articles.

 Using open source itext7.

 Dependence as dependence itext7.

 Correct articles definition.